triplepoint/recipes/jambalaya.md

 - serve with some chopped green onion tops.  also good is a side of white beans or field peas.

 # Notes, from several different tries
 - Estimates are it feeds about 12 people?
- - Two big boxes of stock worked well this time, with a couple pitchers of water to round it out -Boiled something like 2 hours and change, after the boil and before the rice went in
+- Two big boxes of stock worked well this time, with a couple pitchers of water to round it out
+- Boiled something like 2 hours and change, after the boil and before the rice went in
 - Skimmed most of the oil, worked fine
 - put in 6 dry cups of rice this last time.
 Looked ok.